shimpact003/Grasscutters-on-android/README.md

 . run.sh
 ```
 7. Exit the application without closing it
-8. Open settings navigate to wifi settings tap on the gear icon (samsung) or the right pointing arrow (xiaomi) tap "show more" if needed and scroll down until you see Proxy tap on the option and select "manual".
-Now on the "Proxy hostname" type ```127.0.0.1``` and on "Proxy Port" ```8080```
+8. Open settings, navigate to wifi settings, tap on the gear icon (samsung) or the right pointing arrow (xiaomi), tap "show more" if needed and scroll down until you see Proxy.
+Tap on it and select "manual".
+As the "Proxy hostname" type ```127.0.0.1``` and as "Proxy Port" ```8080```
 9. You are now ready to launch the 4.0 client of the game
-10. The credentials must be your account name you have selected on step 3 and any letter for the password.
+10. The credentials must be your account name you have selected on step 3 and anything for the password.
-11. Press on the checkbox bellow the password box and login
+11. Press on the checkbox below the password box and login
 12. The first time you log into the game you will see the opening cutscene.
-You need to select the twins name the press confirm once and close out of the game and log back in
+Select one of the twins, name them and confirm.
 13. Congratulations you are now playing genshin impact completly offline
 ## ONE TIME SETUP
-1. After you have connected to the proxy server you need to go to this website [mitm.it](mitm.it)
+1. After you have connected to the proxy server you need to go to this website [mitm.it](http://mitm.it)
 2. Scroll down until you see Android and tap on get ```mitmproxy-ca-cert.cer```
 3. In settings search for ```CA certificate```
 4. After pressing install anyways and providing your password navigate to the folder you downloaded the file from the previous step (probably the downloads folder) and select it